aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/020_hub_spoke_connectivity/010-configure-hub-cluster.md

 -->

 :::alert{header=Note type=warning}
 After the rollout restart, the argocd Pods are replaced.
-We may need to execute the following command again to regain access to the Argo CD UI:
+We may need to execute the following command again to regain access to the ArgoCD UI:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=yaml }